Kly (Mělník District): Administrative division

+Etymology

+The name Kly is derived from the personal name Kel, meaning "Kels (the village of Kel's family)".
+The personal name was derived from the Czech word kel ('tusk'), so the name of the village also translates as 'tusks'.

 Geography

 Kly is located about 4 km south of Mělník and 20 km north of Prague.
 It lies in a flat landscape in the Central Elbe Table.
 The Elbe River flows along the western municipal border.
 Part of the Úpor – Černínovsko Nature Reserve is located in the municipal territory.

 History

 The first written mention of Kly is from 1323.
 The municipality was heavily damaged by the 2002 European floods.

 Transport

-The I/9 road (which connects the D8 motorway with Česká Lípa and the Czech-German border) passes through the municipality.
+The I/9 road (which connects the D8 motorway with Česká Lípa and the Czech-German border) runs through the municipality.